-A \$500 deposit towards tuition must be submitted before any new international student (non-transfer) will receive a Federal Form I-20.
+A \$500 tuition deposit, an affidavit of support and bank statements in U.S. funds must be submitted before any new international student (non-transfer) will receive a Federal Form 1-20.

 A decision regarding admission to D'Youville College will be rendered once all documents have been received, reviewed and evaluated by the office of admissions.
 The D'Youville College director of admissions will send a letter of that decision via post.
-Once the student is admitted, a signed letter of acceptance letter will be included as part of the D'Youville College Enrollment Packet.
+Once the student is admitted, a signed letter of acceptance will be included as part of the D'Youville College Enrollment Packet.
 The enrollment packet will contain all the necessary materials to complete enrollment process.
 The packet will contain the following: